hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 We conclude from the above findings that re-envisioning networks as clusters provides scalability benefits without having to adopt or maintain complex architectures.
-The security provided is on par with existing L2 solutions, with the ability to further fragment the application if the need be.
+The security provided is on par with existing L2 solutions, with the ability to further fragment the application across different networks.